everx-labs/TonNfcClientAndroid/docs/TonWalletAppletSpec.md

 ## Auxiliary APDU commands of Coin Manager

-This set of APDU commandsis not a part of TON Wallet applet.
+This set of APDU commands is not a part of TON Wallet applet.
 So one must make the following SELECT operation before using them

-- **SELECT_COIN_MANAGER_APDU (probably this is not correct title, but now we use it)**
+- **SELECT_COIN_MANAGER (probably this is not correct title, but now we use it)**

    ***APDU input params:***